fetiu/cyrup/README.md

 Type and Class are data, with a notion of "Storage Class" denoted by `@`.

-Here are the example of type & class definitions.
+Here is the example of type & class declaration with Storage Class.

 ```rust
 int@type:i32